 Class Register

 From here you can view all the students and instructors on the module.
 The register can be viewed in list view and grid view.
-Next to each name a profile page will display from the ellipsis menu next to each student you can see individual student information and set any accommodations for students.
+Next to each name, click the ellipsis menu (the three dots) to see individual student information and set any accommodations for students.
 Any accommodations set from the register page will filter through to all applicable assessment items.
 Accommodations can be set as a:

 Due date accommodation – Students with a due date accommodation never have their work marked late.